Shortcut to this Page : www.birmingham.gov.uk/ez

 What is the Enterprise Zone expected to achieve?

 Because the Government allows any business rates growth to be retained within the zone for a period of at least 25 years, it is then possible to reinvest this revenue to unlock the growth potential in the EZ and support delivery of the LEP's objectives for the region.
-The Investment Plan explains this in more detail.
+The Enterprise Zone Investment Plan worth £128m, sets out how the uplift in business rates will be used to deliver the first phase of investment in infrastructure to unlock development and growth in the City Centre Enterprise Zone.

 - Secure 1.3m sq metres of new floorspace, of which 700,000 sq metres for business and financial services, digital media, ICT and creative industries